 Visitors to Acadia National Park have a broad variety of opportunities to discover the rugged coast of Maine, without all of Mount Desert Island's congestion, on the Schoodic Peninsula.
 There's something for everyone on Schoodic, whether they are exploring the peninsula by car, by bicycle, or on foot.
 The six-mile Schoodic Loop Road is mostly one-way and provides great views of forested islands, seabirds, and lighthouses.

-Vehicle turnouts are present throughout the road, providing a chance for visitors to stop and enjoy the beautiful scenery.
+Vehicle turnouts are present throughout the road, providing a chance for you to stop and enjoy the beautiful scenery.
 Stopping anywhere else along the Schoodic Loop Road besides the designated pull-offs is not allowed.
 RVs are only allowed on the section of the road that accesses Schoodic Woods Campground.

 Schoodic Point can be reached by Arey Cove Road.
 The windswept, rocky point offers amazing views of Mount Desert Island.
 Island Explorer buses provide free transportation around the peninsula during the summer.
 Visitors can wave down the bus as it passes and buses are equipped with bicycle racks.